EU tells defiant Iran it "must" suspend atom activity

 Western officials fear Iran may be hardening its demand for relief from sanctions which have been tightened over the past year to target its oil exports, and say this round of talks will at best serve as a stepping stone towards a final deal.

-They want to see Iran take firm action to allay their concerns over its nuclear programme and curb its processing of uranium before considering relaxing punitive steps on Tehran.
+They want to see Iran take firm action to allay their concerns over its nuclear program and curb its processing of uranium before considering relaxing punitive steps on Tehran.

 With an EU embargo on Iranian crude due to start in full on July 1, Tehran is likely to push hard on the sanctions issue.